-The model up from the Hoprider 300, it has a suspension fork and seatpost to improve comfort over rough ground, and the transmission takes a step up in quality to eight-speed Acera.
+The model up from the Hoprider 100, it has a suspension fork to improve comfort over rough ground, and the transmission takes a step up in quality to eight-speed Acera.

-Less obvious, but very welcome, it also comes with Continental Touring Plus puncture-resistant tyres and trigger shifters rather than the twist-grips of the cheaper model.
+Less obvious, but very welcome, it also comes with Kenda puncture-resistant tyres and trigger shifters rather than the twist-grips of the cheaper model.
 You even get a fairly decent set of metal-bodied pedals, a significant step up from the resin-bodied jobs found on most budget bikes.

 Our official grumpy Northerner, John has been riding bikes for over 30 years since discovering as an uncoordinated teen that a sport could be fun if it didn't require you to catch a ball or get in the way of a hulking prop forward.